xcart/xcart-docs/_pages/kb_en/general_setup/installation/activating_your_license.md

 To start the activation process for a Free X-Cart 5 license, choose to **Activate free license** in the Admin area of your X-Cart 5 trial installation.
 For your convenience, this activate license link can be accessed using any of the methods below:

    *   _Method 1:_
-       In the popup box with the X-Cart trial expiration notice (this box appears every time you sign in to the Admin area), click on the "I have a license key" link:
+       In the popup box with the X-Cart Business trial expiration notice (this box appears every time you sign in to the Admin area), click on the "I have a license key" link:
        ![activate_in_trial_warning.png]({{site.baseurl}}/attachments/ref_qwhmJtqW/activate_in_trial_warning.png)

        This will expand the popup box further down, an a link to activate a free X-Cart license will be revealed: